Nazaniiin/EDA_QualityofRedWine/Exercising with R/README.md

 I did the exercises in 3 categories:

-- R with Single Variables
+- R with Single Variables (problemsetone)
-- R with Two Variables
+- R with Two Variables (problemsettwo)
-- R with Multiple Variables
+- R with Multiple Variables (problemsetthree)

 For each category, I have provided an .rmd and a .pdf format.